 - Others that have no page views (but are found in Usage Data) fall out into a secondary Red category

 This tutorial explores the creation of scorecards based on existing Usage Data.

-It is important to note that this rule will only update scorecards for Accounts with Usage Data.
-To produce scorecards for those accounts without Usage Data, you would need to leverage the use of SFDC Checkbox fields and introduce additional rules to detect such states.
+It is important to note that this rule only updates scorecards for Accounts with Usage Data.
+To produce scorecards for those accounts without Usage Data, you need to leverage the use of SFDC Checkbox fields and introduce additional rules to detect such states.

 Examples of using SFDC Checkbox Fields can be found here: